FUEL4EP/consumption_analysis/README.md

 1. Run analysis on provided data base for electrical power consumption:

 	consal -e

-2. Run analysis on provided data base for water consumption:
+2. Run analysis on provided data base for firewood mass consumption:

+	consal -f

+3. Run analysis on provided data base for gas consumption:

-	consal -w
+	consal -g

-3. Run analysis on provided data base for heating oil consumption:
+4. Run analysis on provided data base for heating oil consumption:

 	consal -o

-4. Run analysis on provided data base for gas consumption:

-	consal -g

 5. Run analysis on provided data base for pellets consumption:

 	consal -p

+6. Run analysis on provided data base for solar yield:

+	consal -s

+7. Run analysis on provided data base for water consumption:

+	consal -w

-6. Run analysis on provided data base for heat pump energy consumption:
+8. Run analysis on provided data base for heat pump energy consumption:

 	consal --hp

-7. Run analysis on provided data base for firewood mass consumption:

-	consal -f

-8. Add a new consumption value to an existing data base and then run an analysis of electrical power consumption:
+9. Add a new consumption value to an existing data base and then run an analysis of electrical power consumption:

 	consal -i -e

-9. Add a new consumption value to an existing data base and then run an analysis of water consumption:

-	consal -i -w

-10. Add a new consumption value to an existing data base and then run an analysis of heating oil consumption:
+10. Add the weight of a new furnance charge to an existing data base and then run an analysis of firewood mass consumption:

-	consal -i -o
+	consal -i -f

 11. Add a new consumption value to an existing data base and then run an analysis of gas consumption:

 	consal -i -g

+12. Add a new consumption value to an existing data base and then run an analysis of heating oil consumption:

+	consal -i -o

-12. Add a new consumption value to an existing data base and then run an analysis of pellets consumption:
+13. Add a new consumption value to an existing data base and then run an analysis of pellets consumption:

 	consal -i -p

+14. Add a new yield value to an existing data base and then run an analysis of solar yield:

+	consal -i -s

+15. Add a new consumption value to an existing data base and then run an analysis of water consumption:

+	consal -i -w

-13. Add a new consumption value to an existing data base and then run an analysis of heat pump energy consumption:
+16. Add a new consumption value to an existing data base and then run an analysis of heat pump energy consumption:

 	consal -i \--hp

-14. Add the weight of a new furnance charge to an existing data base and then run an analysis of firewood mass consumption:

-	consal -i -f

-15. Create a new data base for electrical power consumption:
+17. Create a new data base for electrical power consumption:

 	consal -i -n -e

+18. Create a new data base for firewood mass consumption:

+	consal -i -n -f

-16. Create a new data base for water consumption:
+19. Create a new data base for gas consumption:

-	consal -i -n -w
+	consal -i -n -g

-17. Create a new data base for heating oil consumption:
+20. Create a new data base for heating oil consumption:

 	consal -i -n -o

-18. Create a new data base for gas consumption:

-	consal -i -n -g

-19. Create a new data base for pellets consumption:
+21. Create a new data base for pellets consumption:

 	consal -i -n -p

+22. Create a new data base for solar yield:

+	consal -i -n -s

+23. Create a new data base for water consumption:

+	consal -i -n -w

-20. Create a new data base for heat pump energy consumption:
+24. Create a new data base for heat pump energy consumption:

 	consal -i -n \--hp

-21. Create a new data base for firewood mass consumption:

-	consal -i -n -f